TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 // For inline comments
 `/*` ...`*/` Block comments (`ctrl+/ in VS Code while on a line or highlighted selection)

+**Good Practice** Use commenting throughout code to assist thinking process, reference when returning to code after some time has passed and also to communicate with other developers when collaborating.
+Commenting makes code far more readable.

 ## Operators